 Some of that data you have control over and can influence what’s shown, while other parts are controlled by Google.

-The are a few ways to get data into there.
+There are a few ways to get data into the Knowledge Panel.

-Two that tend to work well are to signup for Google’s My Business and to have Organization structured data in your store.
+Two that tend to work well are to signup for Google’s Business Profile and to have Organization structured data in your store.

-Google’s My Business is easy to signup for.
+Google’s Business Profile is easy to signup for.
 I just did it and it took two minutes, though you’ll have to wait for a verification code and approval.

 Similarly, JSON-LD for SEO will handle adding the structured data automatically for you.
 It’ll pull as much data about your business from Shopify and keep it up-to-date for you so you don’t have to worry about old addresses or phone numbers.